-Chennai: The Tamil harvest festival Pongal was celebrated with traditional fervour Thursday.
+Chennai: Pongal, the harvest festival of Tamil Nadu, was on Tuesday celebrated with traditional fervour across the state.

 Variously hailed as "Tamilar Thirunal,"(Festival of Tamils), "Uzhavar Thirunal" (Farmers` carnival), and "Aruvadai Thirunal," (Harvest Fest)" the Pongal celebrations got off to a colourful start early in the morning.

 In both urban and rural regions, streets in residential localities were decked up with colourful ornate drawings out of flour (Kolam in Tamil).